Filtering in a hazard rate change-point model with financial and life-insurance applications: Introduction

 The filtering setting in \cite{CCC2} and \cite{CCC3} involves enlargement of filtrations but under different information structures: continuous observations in \cite{CCC2} and pure discontinuous observations given by the knowledge of the death status of the policyholder in \cite{CCC3}.
 Whereas \cite{CCC2} focuses on hedging unit-linked life insurance contracts under partial information, \cite{CCC3} addresses pricing pure endowment contracts.

 In this paper, we study the filtering problem for a hazard rate change-point model.
-Specifically, we consider a setting where the hazard rate associated with an exogenous random time $\tau$, which may represent a firm's default time or a policyholder's time of death, evolves according to a \textit{single jump process} $(\mu_t)_{t\ge0}$.
+Specifically, we consider a Bayesian setting where the hazard rate associated with an exogenous random time $\tau$, which may represent a firm's default time or a policyholder's time of death, evolves according to a \textit{single jump process} $(\mu_t)_{t\ge0}$.
 This process exhibits a jump at an unobservable time $\xi$, representing the moment when an event occurs that alters the firm's risk profile or an individual's health status.
+The random time $\xi$ takes the value $0$ with probability $\pi$, and conditional on $\xi>0$ it is exponentially distributed with parameter $\lambda>0$.
 The goal is to estimate the hazard rate process $(\mu_t)_{t\ge0}$ given the available information.
 Due to the structure of $(\mu_t)_{t\ge0}$, this reduces to estimating the conditional probability $(\Pi_t)_{t\ge 0}$ of the jump time $\xi$ given the information flow.
 Our approach builds on \cite[pp. 308-310]{peskir2006optimal}, where a similar problem is studied.
-Although they seek to estimate the time $\xi$ based only on noisy observations of $(\mu_t)_{t\ge0}$, we assume that the default or survival status is also observable, leading to mixed-type observations.
+Although they estimate the time $\xi$ based only on noisy observations of $(\mu_t)_{t\ge0}$, we assume that the default or survival status is also observable, leading to mixed-type observations.
 We model the random time $\tau$ as a doubly stochastic random time and employ a progressive enlargement of the filtration to integrate the information on its occurrence into our analysis.
 By extending the change-of-measure techniques of \cite[pp. 308-310]{peskir2006optimal} to this progressively enlarged framework, we characterize the process $(\Pi_t)_{t\ge 0}$ as the unique strong solution to a stochastic differential equation driven by the \textit{innovation process} enriched with the discontinuous component.
 To the best of our knowledge, this is the first time that this approach has been discussed in a progressively enlarged framework.
 The second main contribution of this paper lies in the derivation, via a PDE approach, of closed-form expressions for both the conditional survival probability and the conditional density of the random time $\tau$.
 These analytical results form the foundation for practical applications in pricing credit/mortality-sensitive instruments under partial information.
+We emphasize that we derive the filtering equation starting from a general underlying filtration $\bF$, without requiring that the hazard-rate process $(\mu_t)_{t\ge 0}$ is Markov with respect to $\bF$.
+Therefore, we cannot apply classical filtering techniques based on the innovation approach, as in \cite{frey2012pricing}, where a similar framework is considered under the assumption that the unobservable process follows a finite-state Markov chain.
+Moreover, our derivation is developed within a Bayesian framework.
+The Bayesian setting also directly connects to quickest detection problems, where one seeks to identify the change-point as rapidly and accurately as possible.
+Consequently, our results may be relevant to a wide range of applications in finance and actuarial science involving a hidden regime switch that affects system dynamics.

 The paper is organised as follows. \begin{itemize} \item Section \ref{Sec:modelingfr} formulates the nonlinear filtering problem for a hazard rate change-point model with mixed-type observations: noisy observation of the hazard rate and default/death-related information.